saforem2/l2hmc-qcd/README.md

 **Goal:** Use L2HMC to generate _gauge configurations_ for lattice QCD.

-All lattice QCD simulations are performed at finit lattice spacing $a$, and need an extrapolation to the continuum in order to be used for computing values of physical quantities.
+All lattice QCD simulations are performed at finit lattice spacing a, and need an extrapolation to the continuum in order to be used for computing values of physical quantities.
 More reliable extrapolations can be done by simulating the theory at increasingly smaller lattice spacings.

 The picture that results when the lattice spacing is reduced and the physics kept constant is that all finite physical quantities of negative mass dimension diverge if measured in lattice units.